 Have you spotted any Gingerbread characters around Blockley?

-FOS Chair Clare Turner says “We’re really excited about bringing the community together at the end of a tough year and raising some much-needed funds for Blockley School and Cotswold Friends.
-We hope that everyone enjoys a festive walk but know that December can be a challenging time for many people living on their own, particularly in isolated rural communities.
-This may be accentuated by the impacts of COVID-19 restrictions this year so FOS wanted to work with a local charity who do a fantastic job of tackling loneliness and supporting the vulnerable all year round: Cotswold Friends.
-It’s a great opportunity for the children to learn about the importance of community and to demonstrate some of the school’s values such as compassion and generosity.
-And to top it off there is the chance to win a hamper of goodies!”
+FOS Chair Clare Turner says “We’re really excited about bringing the community together again this year and raising some much-needed funds for Blockley School and Headspace.
+We hope that everyone enjoys a festive walk but know that December can be a challenging time for many people, and this may be accentuated by the impacts of COVID-19, so FOS wanted to work with a local charity who do a fantastic job of supporting young people struggling to cope with life’s ups and downs: Headspace.
+It’s a great opportunity for the children to learn about the importance of community and to demonstrate some of the school’s values such as compassion and generosity.”

 How does the Blockley Festive Gingerbread Trail work?

 Most of the displays will be visible by both day and night but some include lighting and will be at their best after dark.
 In addition, every location will display a Blockley gingerbread man sign.
 There are more gingerbread signs displayed throughout the village too (not marked on the map) for you to try and spot as you walk around.
-Watch out for a photo opportunity at the bus-stop, 6ft illuminated gingerbread men in the Church yard and ice-skating figures at the school amongst others!
+Watch out for a photo opportunity in the Churchyard, a gallery of all gingerbread people wearing festive jumpers in the bus stop and trees adorned with bunting amongst others!

 How do I get a map and donate?